tier4/scenario_simulator_v2/docs/design/ZeroMQ.md

 ![ZeroMQ communication](../image/inter_process_communication.png "ZeroMQ inter-process communication")

-We use ZeroMQ Inter-Process communication to communicate with your simulator and Traffic simulator.
+We use ZeroMQ Inter-Process communication to communicate with your simulator and traffic simulator.

-<font color="#065479E">*Note!
-Simple Sensor Simulator is just a reference implementation, so we can adapt any kinds of autonomous driving simulators if we can develop ZeroMQ interface to your simulator.*</font>
+<font color="#065479E">_Note!
+Simple Sensor Simulator is just a reference implementation.
+We can adapt any kinds of autonomous driving simulators if we can develop ZeroMQ interface to your simulator._</font>

 ## What is ZeroMQ

 [ZeroMQ](https://zeromq.org/) is an open-source messaging library.
 It supports TCP/UDP/Inter-Process messaging communication.
 We use [ZeroMQ](https://zeromq.org/) in order to communicate with the simulator and interpreter.
 We use Request/Reply sockets in order to run the simulators synchronously.

 <iframe
   class="hatenablogcard"